tinoIII/CustomerPreferenceService/README.md

     </details>

 - Returns [DailyNotificationList](./src/Types/CustomTypes.ts)
-- Get API which with the route ```/schedule/:y/:m/:d'``` with the year, month and date in the query string
+- Get test endpoint which with the route ```/schedule/:y/:m/:d'``` with the year, month and date in the query string (users defined in the app)

 Run:
 1. Ensure node ```v20.11.0``` is installed